 Most importantly, our business became a community space.
 We have helped other small businesses start up, host regular events such as yoga, Weather Permitting and fundraisers for groups such as Planned Parenthood, Global Pittsburgh, Hope Made Real, and many others.
 Even when our business struggled, I was constantly reminded of the importance of community and mutual support, which led me to start actively volunteering - I’ve been a big brother at Big Brothers Big Sisters for over a decade, and my wife and I donate as much of our time and money towards service as we can.

 I took the lessons that I learned from running Shadyside Nursery and applied them to rehabilitating and reinventing the WBU, a 110-year-old, social/union hall that was about to collapse in the Spring Hill Neighborhood of Pittsburgh.
 From this project, I learned an immense amount about zoning laws/building inspection, how city council functions and the power of perseverance.

 I also am an advocate for the PA Farmers Union, through this advocacy I have met a lot of legislators across the state.
 With few exceptions, I am never impressed with their concern or their understanding of topics relevant to the average citizen's life.
+I feel compelled to stand up for the us, the average person, and that is why I decided to run.
+We continually institute policy in this state that is not well thought out or benefits a chosen few.
 There is a reason PA does not work for most of its citizens, it is career politicians and the money that influences them on both sides of the political spectrum.

 I know this is a tough battle but I have persevered through many “impossible” tasks before and I intend to attack this with the same tenacity.
 I ask for your support.
-Please consider voting for change in this April’s primary.
+Please consider voting for change on June 2nd.